mehtaharsh16/daniel.feldroy.com/posts/2010-08-django-dash-lessons-learned.md

 **dartdog said on 2010-08-21**

 Very nice post with some good detail.
-I need to get comfy with Fixtures asap, for upgrading my Mingus site... so many little pieces to track,, <br /><b> </b><br />Great project! congratulations to both of you.
+I need to get comfy with Fixtures asap, for upgrading my Mingus site... so many little pieces to track,,
+<b> </b>
+Great project! congratulations to both of you.

 **Alex said on 2010-08-21**

-Lesson: Get it working then optimize<br /><br /><br />Lesson: Plan out system architecture in advance<br /><br /><br />Bit of a contradiction, don't you think ;)
+Lesson: Get it working then optimize

+Lesson: Plan out system architecture in advance

+Bit of a contradiction, don't you think ;)

 **pydanny said on 2010-08-22**